Full Service Complete California Probate

 - The probable annual gross income of the estate.

 - If independent administration is granted as to real property, the estimated value of the decedent’s interest in the real property.”

 A bond is not required in the following situations:

 - The will waives bond.
 Prob Code §8481(a)(1).
 It should be noted that the court may require bond even though the will waives the requirement of bond if:

 - for good cause, on its own motion or on petition of an interested person Probate Code §8481(b) and

 - if the proposed representative resides outside California or for other good cause.
 Cal Rules of Court 7.201(b).

 - All beneficiaries in writing waive bond and the will did not require bond or there is no will.
 Probate Code §8481(a)(2).

 - A trust company is appointed executor.
 Probate Code §§83, 301(a).

-Estates that have a gross value of over $166,250 (effective 1/1/2020) of personal property (assets consisting of cash, stocks, and tangible personal items) normally require probate.
-Any estate that includes real property worth more than $55,425 (effective 1/1/2020) requires probate, however there are small estate proceedings that can be used to settle estates having real property valued under $166,250.
+Estates that have a gross value of over $166,250 (if decedent died before April 1, 2022) or $184,500 (if decedent died after April 1, 2022) of personal property (assets consisting of cash, stocks, and tangible personal items) normally require probate.
+Any estate that includes real property worth more than $55,425 (if decedent died before April 1, 2022) or $61,500 (if decedent died after April 1, 2022) requires probate, however there are small estate proceedings that can be used to settle estates having real property valued under $166,250.
 These alternative proceedings can be completed much quicker and are less expensive than the full probate process.
 Keep in mind that these values are gross estate values and do not take into account any debts that are owed on the property.